Quantity surveying

 Work experience

 Gaining practical industry experience alongside your studies can greatly increase your employment prospects.
-Some quantity surveying degrees include a year-long work placement which can lead to job offers for once you've graduated.
+Some quantity surveying degrees include a year-long work placement which can lead to job offers once you've graduated.
 Employers may also consider sponsoring you for the remainder of your degree, giving you a part-time job while you complete your studies.

 Search for placements and find out more about work experience and internships.